Switch from capped to flexi-access drawdown

 How to check if you are in capped drawdown

 You can only be in capped drawdown if you started taking income from your pension on or before 5 April 2015.
 To check, log in to your account and choose 'Manage my SIPP'.
-Here you can view any drawdown pots you have – if you're in capped drawdown there will be a value in ‘Next review date’ and ‘Current max income’ in the Current benefits section
+Here you can view any drawdown pots you have – if you're in capped drawdown, you'll see ‘Next review date’ and ‘Current max income’.